avenuecross/AbnerTechTravel/CortexM7PR.md

 Unprivileged software can use the SVC instruction to make a supervisor call to transfer control to privileged software.

 ## Stack
-M7 uses a full descending stack.
+M7 uses a full descending stack.<br>
 The processor implements two stacks, the main stack and the process stack, with a pointer for each held in independent registers.
 In Thread mode, bit[1] of the CONTROL register indicates the stack pointer to use: 0 -- MSP(reset is 0) 1 -- PSP.
 On reset, the processor loads the MSP with the value from the implementation-defined address 0x00000000.

 On reset, the processor sets the LR value to 0xFFFFFFFF.